Dominik7131/Conceptual-Modeling-LLM-Assistant/backend/README.md

         python server.py
     - default port is 5000
     - different port can be passed via `--port` argument
-    - if you are using our frontend then make sure that it is sending requests to the corresponding port which can be set in [here](../frontend/conceptual-model-editor-assistant/src/definitions/urls.ts)
+    - if you are using our frontend, then make sure that it is sending requests to the corresponding port which can be set [here](../frontend/conceptual-model-editor-assistant/src/definitions/urls.ts) in the `PORT` variable

 <br/>